hdShang/arxiv-daily/docs/cs-CV/2025-10-20/papers/251017790v2-ultracua-a-foundation-model-for-computer-use-agents-with-hybrid-acti.md

 ---
 layout: default
-title: UltraCUA: A Foundation Model for Computer Use Agents with Hybrid Action
+title: "UltraCUA: A Foundation Model for Computer Use Agents with Hybrid Action"
 ---

 # UltraCUA: A Foundation Model for Computer Use Agents with Hybrid Action